By Mark Kinver : Science and environment reporter, BBC News

 “I had been doing these simulations for some time,” he told BBC News.

 “The paper’s lead author (Dr Jason Ali from the University of Hong Kong) asked me to look at the Madagascar region because he thought that the ocean currents were different during that time.
 “I looked, and – sure enough – the ocean currents went in the opposite direction than they do today,” he explained.
-The reason is primarily because, in the past, both Madagascar and Africa were 15 degrees further south.
-This meant that the 430km (270 mile) Mozambique Channel that separates the two landmasses was located in a different ocean “gyre” (circular ocean current), which had an important impact on the direction and strength of the currents within the channel.
+The reason is primarily that, in the past, both Madagascar and Africa were 15 degrees further south.
+This meant that the 430km (270 miles) of the Mozambique Channel that separates the two landmasses was located in a different ocean “gyre” (circular ocean current), which had an important impact on the direction and strength of the currents within the channel.

 Dr Huber said that the model showed that this provided the right conditions to allow mammals to be transported across the channel.

-“What the model suggests is that occasionally – say one month in 100 years – the currents were strong enough to allow a raft, for example a large log, carrying a family of lemurs to make the journey in about three weeks,” he explained.
+“What the model suggests is that occasionally – say one month in 100 years – the currents were strong enough to allow a raft, for example, a large log, carrying a family of lemurs to make the journey in about three weeks,” he explained.

 “Biologists and palaeontologists say that rafting is the only sensible way for this [dispersal] to have happened.
 But the problem has always been the currents.”